IU-Capstone-Project-2025/team-sync/README.md

 git clone https://github.com/IU-Capstone-Project-2025/team-sync
 cd team-sync

-# Build and start containers via docker-compose (try to turn on VPN, if you can't download some dependencies)
+# Build and start containers via docker-compose (try to turn on/off VPN, if you can't download some dependencies)
 docker-compose up --build
 ```